marcglasberg/i18n_extension/README.md

 &nbsp;<br>

-Start with a widget with some text in it:
+Start with a widget containing some text:

 ```
 Text("How are you?")